 Department of Computer Science

-I have a broad interest in various aspects of theoretical computer science and mathematics.
+I have a broad interest in various aspects of theoretical computer science.
 My current research focuses on the algorithmic game theory.

 Bias-Variance Games, with Ronen Gradwohl, Jason D. Hartline, Aleck Johnsen and Denis Nekipelov, working paper. [arxiv]